 "Guess so."
 Lucas smiles.
 "I-I'll go get it."

-Claus takes a step in Lucas' direction even before the blond dashes off.
+Claus takes a step in Lucas' direction even before the blonde dashes off; he never, ever has Lucas stray further than a couple meters away from him, that's his limit, he has to follow.
 His reflexes not far behind, Ness walks beside him and extends his arm before his chest, stopping him from running after his brother.

 For a moment, the orange-haired male gives him the same sharp look he'd given Ninten a few days ago.
 Despite how Ness looks right back at him and lowers his arm, he doesn't take another step.